 Fifteen years ago, Halsband decided to exclusively use analog cameras, realizing that digital cameras couldn’t capture the detail that analog cameras could.
 Today, Halsband has incorporated his smartphone and laptop into his creative processes without losing sight of what he cares about most – his portraiture.
 “All the artifice is very fat burning,” says Halsband “People will realize you only get so much.”

-What he likes most about portraiture is gaining the trust of his subject, allowing them to lower their guard.
-Enabling Halsband to connect and capture their soul.
+What he likes most about portraiture is gaining the trust of his subject, allowing them to lower their guard and enabling Halsband to connect and capture their soul.
 He calls this the flat place, “it’s the idea of giving people the opportunity to look straight into someone’s eyes, their face and all the evidence of what they’ve been through in their lives without the distraction of behaviour or action or performance of any sort,” describes Halsband.

 Halsband followed the road with an honest and patient approach to himself, and the road hasn’t run out yet.